Legacytrx/artem-server/README.md

-# Etho-NFT-Marketplace-Server
+# Artem-Server
-Server for the client
+Server for the artem client